dmckinnon/dmckinnon.github.io/_drafts/2025-04-01-ML-Business-card.md

 I've seen blog posts of business cards that run linux - [exhibit A](https://www.thirtythreeforty.net/posts/2019/12/my-business-card-runs-linux/), [exhibit B](https://dmitry.gr/?r=05.Projects&proj=33.%20LinuxCard) - and as a tinkerer and someone involved in embedded systems, this absolutely tickles me.
 How cool!
 Think about what this says of you, immediately!

 I really wanted to make a business card like this - specifically, one with a microchip, embedded software, and some fun functionality.
 But I'm not really an embedded OS person, more of an embedded ML person.
-Can we run embedded ML on a business card?
+Can we run embedded machine learning inference on a business card?

 ## Contents
 - [Idea overview](#the-idea)